Kowalskiexe/SVEconometricAnalysis/README.md

 for now works for summer and fall

-charts are saved every time 'out' folder
+charts are saved every time in 'out' folder